 To take advantage of P2P lending, borrowers first need to do their research to find the platform that fits their needs.
 They then must follow the application process to become pre-approved and receive loan offers from potential lenders.

-Finally, before committing to a loan, borrowers should carefully read the terms and conditions of each offer they receive so they can choose the most competitive offer and fully understand their repayment responsibilities.
+Finally, before committing to a loan, borrowers should carefully read each offer’s terms and conditions so they can choose the most competitive offer and fully understand their repayment responsibilities.

-Because these aren’t backed by traditional financial institutions, they might seem riskier than other borrowing options.
+Because traditional financial institutions don’t back these, they might seem riskier than other borrowing options.
 However, the bulk of the risk is taken on by the investors, not the borrowers.
 If you have bad credit, these can be a good option if you don’t otherwise qualify for a traditional loan.

 A debt consolidation loan consolidates your smaller debts into one bigger loan, ideally with a lower interest rate.
-They can lower their monthly debt costs and eliminate the need to juggle different repayment schedules with multiple lenders, and that lessens the risk of late fees.
+They can lower their monthly debt costs and eliminate the need to juggle different repayment schedules with multiple lenders, lessening the risk of late fees.
 But most debt consolidation loans require fair credit.
 There are, however, a few options for borrowers with bad credit.